Best Time to Visit Ecuador | A Complete Guide for Your Trip

 ● 4 minutes read

-Quito, the capital of Ecuador, is relatively close to the United States—only around 1,700 miles (2,736 kilometers) from Miami.
-The city is nestled high in the Andes Mountains, surrounded by several peaks measuring over 13,100 feet (4,000 meters), like the Cotopaxi Volcano.
-Quito’s old quarter is probably the most significant in Latin America, not just because of its size but because of its architectural landmarks.
+Quito, the capital of Ecuador, is relatively close to the United States—only around 1,700 miles (2,736 kilometers) from Miami, making it a great option for those looking for the Best Time To Visit Ecuador.
+Nestled high in the Andes Mountains and surrounded by several peaks measuring over 13,100 feet (4,000 meters), like the Cotopaxi Volcano, Quito’s old quarter is probably the most significant in Latin America due to its size and architectural landmarks.
 As a result, Quito offers a wide range of cultural, academic, and recreational activities.

 Dry Season